 Deaf Composers: Even someone as phenomenal as Hofmann began to deteriorate in old age.
 At the age of sixty, Hofmann was still a million times better than any other pianist—which the greatest pianists freely admit—but when he reached 65, a sharp decline was observable in his playing (especially his live performances on the Bell Telephone Hour).
 Hofmann’s decline is somewhat comparable to composers who lose their hearing.
 In the history of music, several very famous composers have gone deaf, such as Gabriel Fauré (d.
 1924) and Ludwig van Beethoven (d.
 1827).
 Losing one’s hearing must be a truly horrifying experience for a musician.

 NOTES FROM THIS ARTICLE:

 1 Of course, some people had great wealth back then.
-The wife of conductor Leopold Stokowski (who, for the record, began his career as a choirmaster and organist) married an heiress named Gloria Vanderbilt, whose father once gave his son a monetary gift—and the amount of this “gift” was greater than all the money in the USA treasury!
+Conductor Leopold Stokowski (who, for the record, began his career as a choirmaster and organist) married an heiress named Gloria Vanderbilt, whose father had once given his son a monetary gift—and the amount of this “gift” was greater than all the money in the USA treasury!
 FDR was handicapped due to polio, but he didn’t like people to notice this.
 Therefore, whenever FDR visited a place, the Secret Service would arrive a few weeks in advance and build roads and bridges which allowed FDR to “walk” out of his car without having to go up and down steps.
 They would literally build a new road for Roosevelt’s 10-second walk—and these two examples demonstrate that wealthy people certainly existed back then!